fh295/fh295.github.io/index.md

 #### Other stuff

+See [Google Scholar](https://scholar.google.com/citations?user=4HLUnhIAAAAJ&hl=en) for a list of publications.

 When not working, things I like to do include football, running, yoga, [travelling](http://www.roadjunky.com/2078/backpackers-behind-bars-a-morning-in-quito-prison/) (but [not arriving](https://felix-india2009.blogspot.com/2009/06/paranoia-of-solo-travel.html)) and [relaxing](http://www.roadjunky.com/2087/zen-at-work-vipassana-an-indian-meditation-bootcamp/).